pmacoutinho/AMS-fitUA/README.md

 # [AMS] fitUA
  Android app for the gym of University of Aveiro.
  Project of "Análise e Modelação de Sistemas" course.
- First experience programming for Android.
+ First experience programming for Android, so it's mostly just testing what I can do.

  As this is my first experience developing for Android I optimized it for a Pixel 4 XL phone, and other devices may encounter unexpected issue.